 Can a Swiss resident buy property in Paris without any restrictions?

-Yes, Swiss nationals can freely purchase real estate in France without any restriction.
+Yes, Swiss nationals can freely buy property in France without restriction.
 The process is identical to that of a French buyer.
-However, financing may require a higher deposit (30 to 40%) as French banks apply specific criteria to non-residents.
+Financing may require a larger deposit (30 to 40%), as French banks apply specific criteria to non-residents.
 The Franco-Swiss tax treaty governs the applicable taxation.

 What are the prices for a studio or 2-room apartment in the 6th arrondissement of Paris?